STANDARDS FOR MAGNETIC PARTICLE AND LIQUID PENETRANT INSPECTION

-Magnetic particle and dye penetrant inspections should conform to the following:
+Magnetic Particle and Liquid Penetrant Inspection should conform to the following:

 a.
 Propagating indications